CRITICAL THINKING AND REASONING

 Students will:

-• demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination.
+• demonstrate an understanding of the ethical dimensions of information use, creation, and dissemination, whether from traditional sources or emerging technologies, such as artificial intelligence

 SUNY Guidance